Akira Omoto | Last modified date:2022.06.30 |

 Outline Activities

-After researching the application of active noise control to noise barriers and the adaptive algorithms necessary for the control, my recent research activities have focused on the measurement, evaluation, and control of relatively small-sized enclosed spaces.
+After researching the application of active noise control to noise barriers and the adaptive algorithms necessary for the control, my recent research activities have focused on measuring, evaluating, and controlling relatively small-sized enclosed spaces.
 In the field of acoustics, my research can be classified into the fields of architectural acoustics, noise, and electroacoustics.

-The keywords used in my previous publications are visualization of the sound field, analysis of the enclosed sound field, measurement of acoustical physical parameters, physical parameters with auditory filters, variable reflection acoustic wall system, active acoustic impedance control, and sound field reproduction.
+The keywords used in my previous publications are visualization of the sound field, analysis of the enclosed sound field, measuremenacoustictical physical parameters, physical parameters with auditory filters, variable reflection acoustic wall system, active acoustic impedance control, and sound field reproduction.

-From 2010 to 2015, I have been working on the construction of a sound field database as the main co-researcher of CREST "Development of a Sound Field Sharing System to Support Creative and Exchange Activities Using Music" (PI: Shiro Ise, Kyoto University).
+From 2010 to 2015, I have been working on constructing a sound field database as the main co-researcher of CREST "Development of a Sound Field Sharing System to Support Creative and Exchange Activities Using Music" (PI: Shiro Ise, Kyoto University).

 Since FY2013, the main research topic focused on how to rationally integrate engineering-accurate methods and artistic production methods in sound field reproduction, and since FY2017, the study from the viewpoint of the social implementation of these sound field reproduction systems was added.
 From FY2020 onward, acoustics and welfare engineering were integrated into our activities, with the aim of directly utilizing our systems for human welfare.

-As for education, I am in charge of lectures on acoustical theory related to basic physical acoustics, room acoustics, and nonlinear vibration theory (assigned), and my own lecture notes are prepared and distributed to students.
+As for education, I am in charge of lectures on acoustical theory related to basic physical acoustics, room acoustics, and my lecture notes are prepared and distributed to students.
 In addition, in graduate school, I have lectures on the principle and control method of active control.
 In addition, I support the project promotion of the hall management engineer training program from an engineering point of view, and I am in charge of the special lecture on hall engineering.

 Research